mvmolloy/milestone-project-1/README.md

 ![my portfolio](https://github.com/mvmolloy/milestone-project-1/blob/master/assets/readme-images/my-portfolio-mockup.png)

-This static wesbite is designed to act as an online portfolio that can be used during and after my time learning and creating with the Code Institute.
-Right now it's primary purpose is to submit as my User Centric Front-End Development project (Milestone 1) but eventually it will serve as a landing page for potential employers and clients.
+This static wesbite is designed as an online portfolio that can be used during and after my time learning and creating with the Code Institute.
+It utilises my HTML, CSS and Bootstrap skills to serve as a landing page for potential clients and employers and to showcase projects I have created for local groups, small businesses and solo entrepreneurs.

 ## UX